Mainline Widening Construction Activities

 Construction and Extension

-Construction of 11 of the 12 retaining walls has also been completed.
-The final wall on the eastbound side of the Turnpike is expected to be finished by late spring.
+Construction of 12 retaining walls has also been completed.
+The final wall on the eastbound side of the Turnpike was finished this spring.

 Pine Creek Road in Uwchlan Township remains closed until the completion of the new bridge in 2026.
 This deviation from the original plan to reopen the road temporarily between construction stages is due to safety concerns, given the narrowness of the existing structure and additional heavy construction work that will remain ongoing in the area.
 Motorists will detour to Worthington Road, Newcomen Road, Conestoga Road, and then Upper Pine Creek Road.

-Nightly lane closures will be in place periodically this spring on weekdays from 7:00 p.m. to 6:00 a.m. the following morning in both directions on the Turnpike for construction of the new ramps at the Downingtown Interchange.
+Nightly lane closures will be in place periodically this summer on weekdays from 7:00 p.m. to 6:00 a.m. the following morning in both directions on the Turnpike for construction of the new ramps at the Downingtown Interchange.

 Bridges over the Turnpike within the project limits — Bodine Road and Valley Hill Road (SR 1021) — were replaced during a previous contract from 2010-2013.
 These advanced bridge replacements will reduce the amount of time needed to complete mainline reconstruction.